What is onboarding?

 - Engagement (from the very beginning)

 The smoother the onboarding process is for the new employee, the greater the chances they will become an effective, long-term contributor to the company.
-Keeping an employee is cheaper than hiring a new one, so it’s worth it to invest in quality employees right from the beginning.
+Keeping an employee is cheaper than hiring a new one, so it’s worth investing in quality employees right from the beginning.

-It’s best to welcome a new employee prior to their first day with an email which includes:
+It’s best to welcome a new employee prior to their first day with an onboarding email template that includes:

 In addition, HR can send a personalized welcome letter and a small gift to initiate a positive relationship between the company and the new team member.